yindht/msc_plugins/README.md

 - [DOWNLOAD](https://github.com/rousselmanu/msc_plugins/archive) the last release.
 - Put the plugin (.qml) in the MuseScore/plugins folder (basically "C:/users/%USERNAME%/Documents/MuseScore2/Plugins" in Windows).
 - Restart MuseScore.
-- Enable the plugin in "Plugin Manager" (you can also associate a shortcut).<br/>
+- Go to menu "Plugins"->"Plugin Manager" , Enable the plugin "chord Identifer" (you can also associate a shortcut). then clike "OK"<br/>

-2.you may need adjust parameter for different score  in .qml plugin file
+2.run plugin.
+Go to menu Plugins-> Chords->chord Identifer,then the plugin should dock on bottom-left of Musscore UI.
+Then Set parameters and click "OK"
+Parameters:
-- chordPerMeasure  //you need to define how many chord per measure for your specific score.
+- Chord Per Measure:you need to define how many chords per measure for your specific score.

-- chordIdentifyMode  //0:only left hand ,1:left hand + right(no higtest melody ) , 3:all notes
-- creatNewChordScore //creat a new chord-only score
+- Chord in :notes in a your choice staff (Grand/treble/all) will be used for chord identification.
+Treble+ grand mode  will ignore  highest note(melody)

+- Symbol :
-- displayChordMode  //0: Normal chord C  F7  Gm
+Normal chord( C  F7  Gm )
-			//1: Roman Chord level   Ⅳ
+Roman Chord level  ( Ⅳ)
-			//2: Normal+Roman
-- displayChordColor  0

-  You can change those parameter in Musescore plugin Creator.

-3.run plugin.
+Normal+Roman(C/I)

+- Bass : it will figure out bass note if bass note is not chord root note,such as (C/G )

+- Hightlight chord notes：  chord notes display on different color.

+- Create New Chrod Score:creat a new chord-only score

+3.Tips
+-you can try to set different parameters  to get different result,Ctrl+Z can undo.
+-Default it is for whole score if you don't select any measure.it also works on selected portion,such as serval measures.it is useful for complicated score ,such as 4/4 ->3/4.
+-you can adjust chord symbols manually if think it is not right or not accuracy.
-4.if the gap is two narrow between treble staff and bass staff,you can change it ,Muscore->style->General->Page->Grand staff distance.
+-if the gap is two narrow between treble staff and bass staff,you can change it ,Muscore->style->General->Page->Grand staff distance.

-5.review chord result, you can adjust some chord symbols manually if think it is not right or not accuracy.

-6.enjoy it.

 More info: https://musescore.org/en/handbook/plugins